LizzGarleb/Aventuras-PR/README.md

 ## V. Roadmap
 While our application currently provides robust functionality for users to explore activities, restaurants, and stays in Puerto Rico, our vision extends beyond these freature.
 Here's a glimpse of what's next for Aventuras PR:

-1. Expanded User Profiles: We aim to provide more personalization to our users by expandind user profile to include preferences, reviews & ratings.
+1. Expanded User Profiles: We aim to provide more personalization to our users by expanding user profile to include preferences, reviews & ratings.

 2. Social Integration: Plans are underway to integrate with social media platforms.
 Users will be able to share their favorite places or experiences on their social media directly from our application.